brorbw/silly-guides/emacs-unreal.md

 Disclamer#1: Im a snowflake and this is for the snowflakes.

 Quick preamble.
 I have been using my hackintosh for playing around with Unreal for a while.
-I like macOS and I like gamedevelopment.
+I like macOS and I like game development.
 A week ago I started to get into the c++ documentation and was surprised that you as a developer are forced to use `Xcode`, `CLion` or `VSCode`.
 I personally find the `Xcode` ecosystem very limited in terms of customization.
 Having used `evil` since